CHTC/chtc-website-source/transfer-data-researchdrive.md

 `smbclient` also provides options for transferring many individual files in a single command using the `*` wildcard character.

-To transfer multiple files at once, first you must turn off `smbclient` file transfer prompt, then use either `mget` or `mput` for your file transfer.
+To transfer multiple files at once, first you must turn off the `smbclient` file transfer prompt, then use either `mget` or `mput` for your file transfer.
 For example, if you have multiple `fastq.gz` to transfer to `/staging`: